Requirements and Curriculum

 Students are encouraged to investigate the research interests of potential rotation laboratories by meeting with faculty in person.
 Although there is a significant amount of information available on laboratory websites, interacting with both faculty and researchers in their laboratories is essential.
 Laboratory rotations require advanced planning, and we require that students commit to their first rotation by September 15, their second rotation by January 5, and their third rotation by April 1 and inform the DSB Graduate Program Coordinator of their rotation laboratory by these dates.
 Students in the Integrated Program have the opportunity to attend one of the departmental retreats that are held in the beginning of the year.
 Students in DSB also have the opportunity to attend the departmental retreat that is held annually in mid-September.
-The 2017 DSB retreat will take place on September 18th at the Tappan Hill Mansion in Tarrytown, NY.
+The 2018 DSB retreat will take place on October 5th at the Wave Hill Public Gardens, Bronx, NY.
 Transportation will be provided by the department.
 First year students are also required to attend the Topics in Systems Biology seminar series in which DSB faculty will present an overview of the research conducted in their laboratories.
 (See Events here.)
-This will be held Tuesday evenings from 5:00 PM to 6:00 PM in Fall 2017.
+This will be held Tuesday evenings from 5:00 PM to 6:00 PM in Fall 2018.